Ikara (missile): Design and development

 With the development of nuclear power, submarine performance, especially speed, improved dramatically, as did the threat they posed.
 Simultaneously, sonar detection capability at long range was also improving significantly, but only short-range weapons were available to surface escort warships.
 The final British development of the A/S mortar was the Limbo mortar, able to fire in all directions but limited to a maximum range of 914 m.

 Known initially under the Rainbow Code name Blue Duck, the Ikara was a "rocket-thrown weapon" with similarities to the French Malafon.
 It differed from Malafon in that the torpedo was semi-recessed in the missile body rather than mounted in the nose.
-Ikara's range at 10 nmi was double that of ASROC.
+Ikara's range at 10 nmi was double that of the American ASROC.
 Ikara was generally considered a superior system to ASROC as it was accurately guided during flight to ensure optimal targeting.

 A submarine would be aware from sonar contacts that it was about to be attacked and could engage in evasive changes of course.
 In ASROC's flight time to maximum range of 55 seconds, a submarine travelling at 25 kn could move 700 m from its position at launch, and a prediction would be made of the submarine's likely position at torpedo splashdown.
 But during the design of Ikara around 1960 the range of the acoustic seeker of the Mk.44 torpedo was limited to 457 m, and consequently its kill probability was low.
 The range of the acoustic seeker was later improved.

 The four principal methods of delivering an acoustic homing torpedo or a Nuclear Depth Bomb at long range from a surface escort.
 Only the rocket-thrown weapons (ASROC and Ikara) are available for use in all-weather conditions and at instant readiness.